dafer45/TBTK/doc/Manual.md

 These are independent quantities that can be measured in meters (m) and seconds (s).
 In comparison, velocity is a derived quantity that is defined as distance per time and have the derived unit m/s.

-In principle, nothing prevents us from instead consider time to be a quantity that is derived from distance and velocity.
+In principle, nothing prevents us from instead considering time to be a quantity that is derived from distance and velocity.
 However, the fact remains that only two of these three quantities can be defined independently of each other.
 It turns out that in nature, only seven quantities can be defined independently of each other.
 If we, therefore, fix seven such quantities and assigning them base units, all other quantities acquire derived units.

-The @link TBTK::UnitHandler UnitHandler@endlink defines the base quantities to be temperature, time, length, energy, charge, and count (amount).
+The @link TBTK::UnitHandler UnitHandler@endlink defines the base quantities to be angle, charge, count (amount), energy. length, temperature, and time.
-The seventh base quantity, angle, is not yet implemented.
-This is different from the SI system, which defines base units for mass, current, and luminosity instead of energy, charge, and angle.
+This is different from the SI system, which defines base units for luminocity, current, and mass instead of angle, charge, and energy.
-The choice to deviate from the SI system by making energy, charge, and angle base quantities is made since these are perceived to be of greater relevance in quantum mechanical calculations.
+The choice to deviate from the SI system by making angle, charge, and energy base quantities is made since these are perceived to be of greater relevance in quantum mechanical calculations.

 The @link TBTK::UnitHandler UnitHandler@endlink also deviates from the SI system by only fixing the base quantities and not the base units.
 While the SI unit for length is meter (m), the UnitHandler allows the base unit for length to be set to, among other things, meter (m), millimeter (mm), nanometer (nm), and Ångström (Å).